bottenderjs/bottenderjs.github.io/content/docs/Guides-CustomConnector.md

 ### mapRequestToEvents

 One request may have one or more than one raw events.
 For example, Messenger and LINE batch events into one request in some situation.
+Accordingly, you must return array of event instances in this method.

 ### createContext